You’ve started a blog! Yeah! I remember that feeling myself!

 15. Not finding the right person to follow

-If you look at many blogs these days, they have a niche and then add in a category called blogging.
+If you look at many blogs these days, they have a niche and then add in a blogging category.
 They share what they feel are great tips to help you learn how to blog.

 But do they know what they are doing?
 How long have they been blogging?